landonb/dubs-vim/readme-using.pt2.rst

   results live), ``<Alt-Shift-4>`` opens the project tray, and ``<Ctrl-T>`` transposes characters, among other similarities.

-But that was years ago, and Dubsacks has evolved very much since then.
+But that was years ago, and Dubs Vim has evolved very much since then.

 More recent improvements and changes have been influenced by projects on which the author has worked, such as